As a member of Blue Shield of California Promise Health Plan you have important rights and responsibilities.

 - Know that we keep all your information private

-- You have the right to be in charge of your health care
+- Be in charge of your health care

 - Choose your primary care doctor